FelixEmmerich/BA/GameMechanismFramework/Assets/Game Mechanism Framework/Scripts/!README.txt

-The framework consists of eleven core scripts and a few helper classes (which are applied in the example scenes or can be used for testing but are not essential or are heavily based on existing scripts).
+The framework consists of 13 core scripts and a few helper classes (which are applied in the example scenes or can be used for testing but are not essential or are heavily based on existing scripts).

 Interactable, InteractableCheck_Gaze, and InteractableCheck_Position together form the basis for the mechanisms POINT OF INTEREST and GAZE POINT OF INTEREST.